QianyingDong/Food-Finder/README.md

 The link of the introduction of this App is https://www.youtube.com/watch?v=NVwYs3rNzJk Feel free to watch it :)

 Because the server(firebase) has stopped, this application couldn't run now.
+Besides, you should add your google map API key at AndroidManifest.xml and GoogleMapsActivity.java.

 This application runs on mobile phone and only supports Android SDK version from 21 to 28.